MattMcFahn/advent-of-code/README.md

 [![Pre-commmit: enabled](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://pre-commit.com/)

 A place to keep my python solutions to [Advent of Code 2021](https://adventofcode.com/).

-Solutions are far from optimised, but a number of good practice tools have been implemented for an opportunity to show how these can be implemented in a repo.
+Solutions are by no means optimal, but a number of tools have been used to help with clean code and easy use.

 # Dependencies